 - Also in November, the Portfolio Management Team approved a $17,700 investment in an evaluation project to analyze and document the Preschool for All policy development process, such that it can be replicated elsewhere.

 - Throughout 2020, the Encore Fellows program continued to serve as a powerful capacity-building resource.
-We placed 17 Fellows at area nonprofits, including at four of our Community Partners.
+We placed 17 Fellows at area nonprofits, including at two of our Community Partners.

 - Throughout the year, we led key projects and teams to support Partners in their capacity building efforts with Community Partners.
 Our Financial Partner Team developed and implemented new tools to support organizations in their financial health and management systems.
 Additionally, a newly-formed coaching team launched a workshop series for Partners engaged in community work, to support them in leading critical conversations with our Community Partners.

 - In March, we recommitted to our unique partnership with the Center for Equity and Inclusion (CEI).
 Building upon accomplishments made during the first year, we continued to provide human capital in areas of expertise that help CEI achieve its social mission.
 In exchange, CEI continued to engage with us as they would one of their clients, investing to advance our equity work by providing training, coaching, and tools for implementation.